 A thorough diagnosis is important in each case to rule out other contributing factors and discover the true underlying cause of the symptoms.

-Although optic neuritis in MS can affect anyone, some people are at higher risk.
+Although optic neuritis can affect anyone with MS, some people may be at a higher risk.

-Managing MS and slowing its progress with medical treatment is important for every person with the condition.
+Managing MS and slowing its progress with medical treatment can help manage this condition.

 Optic neuritis refers to inflammation in the optic nerve, and it is a common symptom in people with MS. MS is not the only cause of optic neuritis, however, and a thorough diagnosis is important in each case.

-Although the attack and its symptoms will eventually subside on their own, doctors may recommend additional treatments to help speed up recovery times.
-Anyone experiencing optic neuritis from MS should talk to their doctor to review their treatment and make any necessary changes.
+The symptoms eventually subside on their own, in most cases.
+However, doctors may recommend treatment to help speed recovery.
+It is advisable that anyone experiencing optic neuritis from MS talk with their doctor to review their treatment and make any necessary changes.